ratfink417/zaney-sync/README.md

 ![](img/config_tree.png)

-when you clone this repo int ~/src and run `zaney-sync.sh` it will copy all of the files from this repo's home,system and scripts folders into wherever your dotfiles are being kept.
+when you clone this repo int ~/src and run `bootstrap.sh` it will copy all of the files from this repo's home,system and scripts folders into wherever your dotfiles are being kept.
 Then it runs some sed commands to make sure `home/my_files.nix`,`home/my_home.nix` and `system/my_system.nix` are all appended in their respective `default.nix` files from zaneyos.